mozilla/mozjpeg/README-turbo.txt

 based on the libjpeg v6b code base.
-Although libjpeg v7 and v8 are still not as widely used as v6b, enough programs (including a few Linux distros) have made the switch that it was desirable to provide support for the libjpeg v7/v8 API/ABI in libjpeg-turbo.
+Although libjpeg v7 and v8 are still not as widely used as v6b, enough programs (including a few Linux distros) have made the switch that it was desirable to provide support for the libjpeg v7/v8 ABI in libjpeg-turbo.
 Although libjpeg-turbo can now be configured as a drop-in replacement for libjpeg v7 or v8, it should be noted that not all of the features in libjpeg v7 and v8 are supported (see below.)

-By passing an argument of --with-jpeg7 or --with-jpeg8 to configure, or an argument of -DWITH_JPEG7=1 or -DWITH_JPEG8=1 to cmake, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 API/ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
+By passing an argument of --with-jpeg7 or --with-jpeg8 to configure, or an argument of -DWITH_JPEG7=1 or -DWITH_JPEG8=1 to cmake, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
 The following section describes which libjpeg v7+ features are supported and which aren't.